Student Advice

 null

-But there are those who have other ideas when it comes to AI.
-As AI becomes more and more sophisticated, many have begun asking for their cover letters, personal statements, essays and content to be written without them lifting a finger.
+As AI becomes more and more sophisticated, people have begun asking for their cover letters, personal statements, essays and content to be written without even lifting a finger.
+Not even The Terminator and I Have No Mouth and I Must Scream saw that coming!

 Is ChatGPT plagiarism free.